Bananattack/makevg/readme.md

 mdtool.py
 ---------
 This script is useful for taking a bunch of markdown files and dumping the output into a directory of .html files.
-To use this, make sure that Python-Markdown's *markdown* module (from https://github.com/waylan/Python-Markdown/ or in PyPI) is installed or otherwise on your *sys.path* or *PYTHONPATH*.
+To use this, make sure that Python-Markdown's **markdown** module (from https://github.com/waylan/Python-Markdown/ or in PyPI) is installed or otherwise on your sys.path.

 Run `./mdtool.py` without arguments to see its usage.